DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "That time?"

-"I'm referring to that monster called rasterrizer.
+"I'm referring to that monster called rasterizer.
 As soon as it appeared, our leader suddenly changed.
 And so we, battle angles, had to put up with it, waiting for an opportunity."